gourabsingha1/Design-Patterns/designpatterns/src/DecoratorDesignPattern/README.md

 - Concrete decorators such as CheeseDecorator, OliveDecorator, and MushroomDecorator extend the ToppingDecorator class.
 Each decorator adds a topping’s cost and description by wrapping an existing pizza object.

+## How it Works:
+- A pizza (like MargheritaPizza) is created, and then toppings are added by wrapping the pizza object in decorators.
+For example, to add cheese and olives, the pizza is first wrapped in CheeseDecorator and then wrapped in OliveDecorator.
 - This design allows for flexible, dynamic combinations of toppings at runtime, and you only need to create a new decorator class when introducing a new topping, not a new subclass for every possible combination.